smearle/gym-city/README.md

 ![agentGoL](https://github.com/smearle/gym-city-notes/blob/master/gifs/agentGoL.gif)

-*An agent upscales to a 32x32 map without additional training.
-Player intervention can sabotage agent by exploiting oscillators.*
+*An agent plays on the 16x16 map on which it was trained.*

 ![entomb](https://github.com/smearle/gym-city-notes/blob/master/gifs/entomb.gif)

 *An agent upscales to a 32x32 map without additional training.
-Player intervention can sabotage agent by exploiting oscillators.*
+Human player sabotages the agent by exploiting oscillators.*

 ## Power Puzzle